 Texas Solar Opportunity

 Without getting into the quagmire of debating whether governments should subsidize renewable energy technologies, it is obvious that Texas retail electric consumers will have a more difficult time justifying the economics of installing rooftop solar systems without the federal tax credit.
-Increased participation by retail electric providers in purchasing excess generation could enhance the attractiveness of these systems and provide an important step toward this technology standing on its own merits.
-Innovative leasing and financing programs are also being offered and further development of these alternatives could open rooftop solar systems to broader segment of Texas retail choice customers.
+Increased participation by retail electric providers in purchasing excess generation could enhance the attractiveness of these systems.
+Plus, they can provide an important step toward this technology standing on its own merits.
+Innovative leasing and financing programs are also being offered to Texas residents.
+Further development of these alternatives could open rooftop solar systems to broader segment of Texas retail choice customers.